Welcome to our 1st Episode of the Japanese Gel Fundamentals Series, and I mean FUNdamentals. Fun intended.

-How are Japanese Gels different from other gels?
-I’m going to give you 5 defining characteristics of Japanese Gel that makes it stand out from the crowd!
+I will give you five defining characteristics of Japanese Gel that make it stand out from the crowd!

-So grab a sip, pen and paper and cozy up to this 1st lesson… I’m so excited to get started!
+So grab a sip, pen, and paper and cozy up to this 1st lesson… I’m so excited to get started!

 The first Characteristic that makes Japanese gel different from other gels is that…

-At least for us in the states, prior to the popularity of Japanese Gel we equated potted gel to mean it was hard gel.
-And with the exception of Presto’s builder gel, that is generally no longer true.
-Every brand of Japanese Gel I’ve ever worked with has been soak-off.
-And by soak-off I mean that you can dissolve your gel nails with acetone in order to remove them from your natural nails.
-In order to remove hard gel from off of your natural nails you actually need to file it down thin and let it grow out from your nails.
+At least for us in the states, before the popularity of Japanese Gel, we equated potted gel to mean it was hard gel.
+And except for Presto’s builder gel, that is generally no longer true.
+Every brand of Japanese Gel I’ve ever worked with has been soak-off; by soak-off, I mean that you can dissolve your gel nails with acetone to remove them from your natural nails.
+To remove hard gel from your natural nails, you need to file it down thin and let it grow out from your nails.

 #2 Japanese Gel is a do-it-all system.

 Japanese gels fall in the broad category of Soak-Off Gel (and remember what we learn earlier… we can also say soft gel).
-So you’ll often hear me say Japanese -soft gel- systems vs Japanese -soak-off gel- systems because it rolls off the tongue a little better.
+So you’ll often hear me say Japanese -soft gel- systems vs. Japanese -soak-off gel- systems because it rolls off the tongue a little better.

-#3 Less dilution ingredients, like monomers.
+#3 Fewer dilution ingredients, like monomers.

-So for example, the less amount of something there is, the more expensive it will be, according to the law of supply and demand right?
-Now you may be saying, well great, if there is the demand then let’s just buy and produce more and lower the cost.
+So, for example, the less amount of something there is, the more expensive it will be, according to the law of supply and demand, right?
+Now you may be saying, great, if there is demand, let’s just buy and produce more and lower the cost.
 Well, it is not that easy.

 #5 Just about every Japanese Gel brand offers training.

 Ok.
-This last characteristic of Japanese Gel I think is my favorite of them all, and it really sets it apart from the competition… and that is the education offered behind their brand.
+This last characteristic of Japanese Gel, I think, is my favorite of them all, and it really sets it apart from the competition… and that is the education offered behind their brand.